 The recovery sub-protocol will be launched only in case of the IN's misbehavior or channel failure.
-A new step has been introduced in the main protocol, such that the IN must reply to every evidence of receipt $(EORc_i)$.
-If R_i receives $EORER_i$ at Step 4 but the IN does not include him in R', the recipient can present $EORER_i$ to the adjudicator in a dispute resolution.
+A new step has been introduced in the main protocol, such that the IN must reply to each evidence of receipt $(EORc_i)$ .
+If $R_i$ receives $EORER_i$ at Step 4 but the IN does not include him in R', the recipient can present $EORER_i$ to the adjudicator in a dispute resolution.

-If R_i does not receive $EORER_i$ at Step 4, considerably before t1, the recipient should launch the recovery subprotocol to contact the TTP directly.
-The TTP checks that the message 5.a arrives before t1 and that the same t1 is signed by O on EOOc.
-Then the TTP sends the recovery information to O and the latter will include R_i into R' for the group encryption of key k after validating the evidence and checking that R_i belongs to R.
+If $R_i$ does not receive $EORER_i$ at Step 4, considerably before t1, $R_i$ should launch the recovery sub-protocol to contact the TTP directly.
+The TTP checks that message 5.a arrives before t1 and that the same t1 is signed by O in EOOc.
+Then the TTP sends the recovery information to O and the latter will include $R_i$ into R' for the group encryption of key k after validating the evidence and checking that $R_i$ belongs to R. In such a case, R' in $Sub_k$ and R' in EORIwill not match.
+Then O may need to contact the IN for a corrected EORI.
+As some recipients may launch the recovery sub-protocol before t1, O may wait until the deadline t1 has passed before proceeding to Step 6.

-R_i may launch the recovery sub-protocol (several times) even when the IN behaves honestly.
+$R_i$ may launch the recovery sub-protocol (several times) even when the IN behaves honestly.
 However, this does not give the recipient any benefit.
 On the contrary, the recipient may need to pay more when requesting this service from the TTP.

-4.4.
-Collaboration among Recipients
+4.4 Collaboration among Recipients

-A problem might arise if the intermediary entity sends the messages to the recipients in a selective manner.
+A problem might arise if the IN sends the messages to the recipients in a selective manner.
 The IN can always claim that some recipients did not reply.
+There are two possible scenarios.
+In one of them, the IN proceeds according to the information contained in request, choosing by itself the recipients.
+In this case, the originator has no other choice but to trust the IN for this service.

+In another scenario as we used in the previous protocol description, the originator will select all the intended recipients prior to the beginning of the transactions.
 Usually, the IN would not misbehave in such a way if it has any interest in bringing a transaction to its end.
-Nevertheless, the IN may collude with another internal or external entities and exclude some recipients from the transaction if it can get more benefits.
+Nevertheless, the IN may collude with another internal or external entity and exclude some recipients from the transaction if it can get more benefits.
 In this case, the recipients should collaborate in order not to be excluded.
 After receiving Step 2 of the protocol, each recipient that did not receive this step again can distribute this message to the rest of recipients.
 Otherwise, it just continues.
-In order to obtain the group R of recipients before distributing any message, the recipient R_i should verify that the group R sent by the IN matches with the one included in EOOc, thus, loosing O's anonymity.
+In order to obtain the group R of recipients before distributing any message, the recipient $R_i$ should verify that the group R sent by the IN matches with the one included in EOOc.
+(In such a case, O will lose its anonymity).
 At least one honest entity should receive Step 2 to avoid the IN's misbehavior.

-The collaboration among recipients will be recommendable depending on the transaction type and the network latency since this solution needs more messages.
+The collaboration among recipients could be used depending on the transaction type and the network latency since this solution needs more message flows.

-5. Further Extension to Multiple Messages
+5 Further Extension to Multiple Messages

 Frequently, in e-commerce applications, the originator needs to send different messages to recipients in the same transaction.
 A modification can be made to distribute different messages to the intended parties.
-The originator may send these different messages and instructions on how to split them for each recipient in the request information transmitted in the first message.
+At the first step, the originator may send these different messages as well as the request (including the instructions on how to split them for each recipient) to the IN.